-The JP1 network management products consist of manager programs to be installed on the Monitoring Manager, and agent programs to be installed on the monitored servers.
 The following figure shows the basic system configuration of JP1 network management products.

 JP1/Network Node Manager i (hereinafter abbreviated to NNMi)

 A manager program that uses industry-standard SNMP and that enables the management of network configurations and failures.
 You can use this program to automatically discover nodes in an IP network and to manage the network configuration.
 This program can also be used to detect network failures and issue warnings to the system administrator.